 - 9. Fuel Certification The permittee shall obtain a certification from the fuel supplier with each shipment of diesel fuel.
 Each fuel supplier certification shall include the following: - a.
 The name of the fuel supplier; - b.
 The date on which the diesel fuel was received; - c.
-The quantity of diesel fuel delivered in the shipment; and d.
-A statement that the diesel fuel:
+The quantity of diesel fuel delivered in the shipment; and - d.
+A statement that the diesel fuel: - i. complies with the ASTM specifications for Grade No. 1-D S15 or Grade No. 2-D S15 (also known as ultra-low sulfur diesel (ULSD)); or - ii. has a sulfur content per shipment not to exceed 0.0015% by weight (15 ppm) and either a minimum cetane number of forty or maximum aromatic content of thirty-five percent by volume.

-- i. complies with the ASTM specifications for Grade No. 1-D S15 or Grade No. 2-D S15 (also known as ultra-low sulfur diesel (ULSD)); or - ii. has a sulfur content per shipment not to exceed 0.0015% by weight (15 ppm) and either a minimum cetane number of forty or maximum aromatic content of thirty-five percent by volume.
+Alternatively, the permittee must obtain approval from the Air Compliance Manager of the DEQ NRO, if other documentation will be used to certify the diesel fuel type.

-Alternatively, the permittee must obtain approval from DEQ-NRO's Regional Air Compliance Manager, if other documentation will be used to certify the diesel fuel type.
-Fuel sampling and analysis, independent of that used for certification, as may be periodically required or conducted by DEQ may be used to determine compliance with the fuel specifications stipulated in Condition 8.
+Fuel sampling and analysis, independent of that used for certification, as may be periodically required or conducted by the DEQ may be used to determine compliance with the fuel specifications stipulated in Condition 8.
 Exceedance of these specifications may be considered credible evidence of the exceedance of emission limits.
 (9 VAC 5-80-1180)

-- 10. Diesel Fuel Throughput Limit Stationary Units The forty-four (44) emergency diesel engine gen-sets (Ref.
+10. Diesel Fuel Throughput Limit - The one-hundred eight (108) emergency diesel engine gen-sets (Ref.
 Nos.
-1 through 44) combined shall: - a.
-Consume no more than 675,141 gallons of diesel fuel oil per year, calculated daily as the sum of each consecutive 365-day period (all uses); - b.
-Consume no more than 198,484 gallons of diesel fuel oil per year, calculated daily as the sum of each consecutive 365-day period (scheduled maintenance).
-Scheduled maintenance fuel throughput limit does not include the integration operational period, manufacturer recall updates, and repairs.
+1 through 108) combined shall consume no more than 675,141 gallons of diesel fuel oil per year, calculated daily as the sum of each consecutive 365-day period (all uses).